sdr-x/sdr-x.github.io/_posts/2017-05-01-fake-gps-for-iphone6-6s-se-7.md

 The script works quite well for iPhone 6, 6s, SE, but not for my iPhone 7 (My iPhone 7 has Intel baseband).

 Why it doesn't work for Intel baseband iPhone 7?
 I don't have conclusion yet, but some guess: Maybe it is related to different iPhone GPS solution?
+(Broadcomm GPS performs better than Qualcomm GPS in aspect of anti-fake-GPS?)

 GPS information of iPhone from internet: